1640s In the settlements in the Dutch colony of New Netherlands are Catholics, English Puritans and Lutherans, as cited by Father Isaac Jogues

 Trinity Church cont’d

-1771: During Pastor Houseal’s pastorate last services in Dutch are held in the Old Church – Trinity
+1771: During Pastor Houseal’s pastorate last services in Dutch are held at the Trinity Church.
+Worship was conducted in German and in English

-1776: Trinity Church and parsonage on Rector St and Broadway are destroyed by fire during the revolution.
+1776: Trinity Church and parsonage on Rector St and Broadway are destroyed in the great fire during the Revolutionary War.
 Valuable church records are saved.
 Congregation gathers for worship in Scotch Presbyterian Church on Cedar Street.

 Jan 7, 1784: Congregations of Trinity and Christ reunite under Dr. John Christopher Kunze (ordained 1770), of PA Synod, (son-in-law of H.M.
 Muhlenberg) under the corporate name of “The United German Lutheran Churches in New York City.”